arrdem/oxcart/README.md

 </center>

-Oxcart is a prototype Clojure compiler which seeks to provide agressive AOT compilation for performance and memory usage.
+Oxcart is a prototype Clojure compiler which seeks to provide aggressive AOT compilation for performance and memory usage.
 At present Oxcart is a holding tank for changes which will likely be split up between [tools.emitter.jvm](https://github.com/clojure/tools.emitter.jvm),